 While compensation conversations are still important, organizations are separating pay from performance and emphasizing positive feedback and recognition to increase engagement and motivate performance.
 Recognition should go beyond employees' individual contributions and celebrate the behaviors that support and reinforce your organization's mission, vision, and values.

-Organizations are employing workers of all types—from remote to gig and hourly to salary.
+Organizations are employing workers of all types: remote, temp, hourly, and salaried.
 No matter the makeup of your organization, you need technology that links teams and their performance.
 With the right digital tools:

-Choosing a performance management software that fits your workplace culture is essential to the success of your strategy.
-When looking for technology to complement your people and performance management process, you need a solution that can bring elements of an effective system together.
+Choosing the right digital performance management tool to fit your workplace culture is essential to the success of your strategy.
+When looking for technology to complement your people and team performance management process, you need a solution that can bring elements of an effective system together.

 Look for a provider that isn’t limited to standalone systems or tools.
 Instead search for one that supports and propels organizational growth.

-Here are 6 performance management software features you should look for.
+Here are 9 performance management software features you should look for:

 HR is responsible for a lot when it comes to employee performance.
-Make sure your new performance management system integrates with not only your existing HRIS, but other systems and databases to remove the administrative burden of getting started.
+Make sure your new performance management system integrates with not only your existing Human Resource Information System (HRIS), but other systems and databases to remove the administrative burden of getting started.